pastly/movenseed/README.md

     movenseed.py [-h] -s {prework,postwork} [-H dir [dir ...]] [-T dir [dir ...]] [-t torrentfile] [--skip-filesize] [--skip-filehash] [--no-make-subdirectory] [--hard] [-v]

-* `-h/--help` anywhere to print help and quit
+* `-h/--help` Print help and quit.
-* `-s/--stage` to tell movenseed what stage you would like to execute
+* `-s/--stage` Tell movenseed what stage you would like to execute.
-* `-H/--here` to provide a list of HERE directories
+* `-H/--here` Provide a list of HERE directories.
-* `-T/--there` to provide a list of THERE directories
+* `-T/--there` Provide a list of THERE directories.
-* `-t/--torrent` to provide a torrent file for generating size information in a single HERE directory
+* `-t/--torrent` Provide torrent files for generating size information in a single HERE directory.
-* `--skip-filesize` to only generate hash info or to only check file hashes
+* `--skip-filesize` Only generate hash info or to only check file hashes.
-* `--skip-filehash` to only generate size info or to only check file sizes.
+* `--skip-filehash` Only generate size info or to only check file sizes.
 For best results, this should only be used when prework had to be run with a torrentfile only.
-* `--no-make-subdirectory` during prework with a torrentfile and a HERE to skip making a directory for a torrentfile containing more than one file reference.
+* `--no-make-subdirectory` **Not recommended.** During prework with a torrentfile and a HERE, skip making a directory for a torrentfile containing more than one file reference.
-* `--hard` to make hard links instead of symbolic links
+* `--hard` Make hard links instead of symbolic links.
+Probably only works on Linux and definitely doesn't work across filesystems.
-* `-v/--verbose` to print out lots of fun information
+* `-v/--verbose` Print out lots of fun information.
+Default is to run pretty darn quiet.

 ## Details and Examples

 ### Prework

 This stage will recursively read all files inside a given HERE folder and its subfolders and store information on them.
-This information can be used in the Postwork stage to reconstruct the folder.
-Prework expects only HERE directories.
+This information can be used in the postwork stage to reconstruct the folder.
+Prework does not expect and will not take THERE directories.

 * `./movenseed.py -s prework -H /music/BandName/Album`
   * This will prepare the given directory for changes.
 Stores file size and hash information in sizes.mns and hashes.mns respectively.